SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 -------------------------

 A deinitializer declaration declares a deinitializer for a class type.
-Deinitializers are special instance methods that take no parameters and have the following form:
+Deinitializers take no parameters and have the following form:

 .. syntax-outline::